 Students who intend to pursue an undergraduate degree in Communication Design will be classified first as a Pre-Major for the Communication Design program when admitted to UNT.

 1. Graphic Design Track • Suggested Curriculum

-- ideas as well as have a professional portfolio to submit to potential employers.
+- Develop a professional portfolio to submit to potential employers

 Graphic Design Program Rankings

 Top 40 Nationally among Public Schools and Colleges (#6, top 2%)

 Top 10 in the Southwest (#1, top 2%)